AgentD/squashfs-tools-ng/README.md

 and lz4.
 The configure options `--with-builtin-zlib` and `--with-builtin-lz4` can be used.
 The respective library sources are in `lib/sqfs/comp` in the squashfs-tools-ng source tree.

-The headers in `include` are stuffed with comments on functions an data structures.

 The `tests` sub-directory contains unit tests for the libraries.